 Option 1Turn Password Saving On or Off for Your Account

-⚠️ Admin Privileges Required — You must be logged in as an administrator to use this method.
+⚠️ Admin Privileges Required — Administrative authentication is mandatory to execute this method.

-This option uses a Windows policy called PasswordManagerEnabled.
+This approach utilizes a Windows policy designated as PasswordManagerEnabled.

 To Always Allow Password Saving